Every self publisher needs to have tools that minimizes effort, maximizes time and enhances production.

 That’s why today, I’m providing deeper insights on one of my key self publishing tools, Grammarly.

-Welcome to Self Publishing with Dale, and if you’re new to this website and you wanna learn how to publish and profit the right way, then check out my YouTube channel for all my latest videos.
+Welcome to Self-Publishing with Dale, and if you’re new to this website and you wanna learn how to publish and profit, then check out my YouTube channel for all my latest videos.

 While we discuss important tools for self-publishing, I’d love to know what invaluable tool YOU use to enhance your business life.
 Leave your thoughts and questions in the comments below.